-9 Women
+9 Women by Alison Day

 A series of portraits, created from paper and 'trash'